AdobeXD/plugin-samples/distribution/how-to-submit-to-plugin-manager.md

 ## Submit your plugin

-You can submit your plugin for review through the I/O Console, where you can provide your packaged plugin, a description of your plugin, plugin icons, and release notes.
+You can submit your plugin for review through the I/O Console, where you can provide your packaged plugin.
+The I/O console will pass or fail your submission based on its built-in validations.
+Once your plugin is successfully submitted via the I/O console, our CC Integration review team will review the plugins.

 We'll walk you through the workflow below.

-> **tip**
-> It's best to compose any copy (like plugin description and release notes) in your favorite text editor, and save it to your machine.
-Composing copy in a web form always runs the risk of loss, and you never know when you might need your copy later.

 ### 1. Read the submission guidelines